Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/5-system-design-example.rst

     .. image:: media/rootfs_config_tcl.JPG

 18. Click **<Save>** to save the above configuration and then click **<Exit>** to exit the configuration wizard.

-    .. note:: OSPI and eMMC boot modes will work only on VCK190/VMK180 REVB Production boards.

 19. Build the Linux images using the following command.